Riouken/cTab/README.md

 * No longer closes small MicroDAGR or Android interfaces when exeting a vehicle
 * Interface will now be closed if player is unconscious (requires ACE3 Medical)
 * Interface will now be closed if player lost the required device (requires ACE3 Common)
 * On-foot team members that have been assigned to a fire-team will now be coloured accordingly.
-If no fire team has been set, they will show up as white.
+If no fire team has been set, they will show up as the standard blue (slightly different colour than the blue fire team).
 * Immediately stop showing team-members when player is leaving the group.
 Note: When joining a new group it will take up to 30 seconds for any cTab carrying group members to appear
 * Reclassified helmet cam item to show up as a generic item in Arsenal.
 You will find it by for example selecting your vest and selecting the `+` icon on the right side of the screen
 * Added ability to message oneself to take notes